Anthropic API refusal_error — Content Policy Violation Blocking Production

 How to prevent it

-Start with the exact refusal_error: Your message must not include any first person (i.e., "I" or "me") pronouns or references to yourself, regardless of how they're expressed. text and the smallest action that reproduces it.
+Match refusal_error: Your message must not include any first person (i.e., "I" or "me") pronouns or references to yourself, regardless of how they're expressed. exactly before applying the quick fix.